-Gamma radiation is a decaying emission of pure energy.
-Gamma decay is the form of nuclear decay that is pure energy.
-There are three other forms of decay, alpha decay, beta decay, and positron emission.
-Alpha decay releases an alpha particle or a part of the nucleus made up of two protons and two neutrons.
-Beta decay releases a beta particle that is a high-energy electron.
+Gamma radiation is a type of nuclear decay that consists of pure energy.
+It is one of four forms of decay, the other three being alpha decay, beta decay, and positron emission.
+Alpha decay releases an alpha particle, which is a part of the nucleus made up of two protons and two neutrons.
+Beta decay releases a beta particle, which is a high-energy electron.

-Positron emission is a type of beta decay but releases a positron or a positively charged electron.
-In gamma decay, shown in Fig. The number of protons (and neutrons) in the nucleus does not change in this process, so the parent and daughter atoms are the same chemical element.
+Positron emission is a type of beta decay that releases a positron, or a positively charged electron.
+In gamma decay, the number of protons and neutrons in the nucleus does not change.
+This means that the parent and daughter atoms are the same chemical element.
+After gamma decay, both the emitted photon and the receding nucleus have a well-defined energy.

-When studying nuclear reactions in general, there is usually little information or concern about the chemical status of radioactive isotopes, because electrons in the electron cloud are not directly involved in the nuclear reaction (unlike chemical reactions).
-The sources of gamma decay are unstable nuclei that already undergo alpha and beta decay or due to other nuclear processes such as neutron capture in a nuclear reactor.
-In a nuclear explosion or some type of nuclear accident, in which radioactive emitters are dispersed throughout the environment, the emitters can be inhaled or ingested with food or water.
+Gamma radiation can be emitted from unstable nuclei that already undergo alpha and beta decay or due to other nuclear processes such as neutron capture in a nuclear reactor.
+In cases of nuclear explosions or accidents where radioactive emitters are dispersed throughout the environment, they can be inhaled or ingested with food or water.